Cosby5/All-My-Stars/README.md

 ## Go

+- [shuque/dane](https://github.com/shuque/dane) - Go library for DANE authentication
+- [safing/tlsauth](https://github.com/safing/tlsauth) - Traefik plugin to authenticate users based on the Common Name, DNS Names and Email Addresses of their TLS client certificate.
+Optionally add the username as a request header for the upstream service.
+- [buffrr/danecert](https://github.com/buffrr/danecert) - Simple way to generate a self-signed certificate and a TLSA record for DANE clients.
+- [buffrr/letsdane](https://github.com/buffrr/letsdane) - 🔒 Let's DANE is an experimental way to enable the use of DANE/TLSA in browsers and other apps using a lightweight proxy.
 - [marlls1989/arv](https://github.com/marlls1989/arv) - ARV: Asynchronous RISC-V Go High-level Functional Model
 - [minghsu0107/go-random-chat](https://github.com/minghsu0107/go-random-chat) - Modern real-time random chat in scalable architecture, written in go.
 - [leebenson/paypal](https://github.com/leebenson/paypal) - PayPal Website Payments Pro API for Go (golang)